-What Exactly is Personality Development in Kids?
+What Exactly Is Personality Development in Kids?

-There are many facets to a child’s personality beginning with their own confidence, courage, and self-esteem to how they treat and respect others.
+There are many facets to a child’s personality, beginning with their own confidence, courage, and self-esteem to how they treat and respect others.
 Between the age of three and six, you can see the personality of your child developing.
 This is the right time to inculcate in them some values and practices that grooms them into positive individuals.
-As children learn and model the behaviour of their parents, you become the single biggest influencing factor in your child personality development.
+As children learn and model the behaviour of their parents, you become the single biggest influencing factor in your child’s personality development.

 Ways to Develop Your Child’s Personality

-1. Stay Away from Labelling
+1. Stay Away From Labelling